MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **in_app_language** - the selected in-app language, string type (default, en-US, fa, ru etc.)
   - **notification_action_setting** - indicates the details of, if applicable, notification action settings related to this action
     - **notification_action** - indicates what the user was trying to do, that is, flag, delete, archive, it allows us to determine what message action the user wanted to perform on the notification and if the action failed or not.
     - **notification_action_number** - indicates which action number (two of three actions are customizable) was assigned a notification action, that is, action one, action two.
-This allows us to determine if there is a problem with a particular action.
+This allows us to determine if there's a problem with a particular action.
    - **notification_state** - indicates what type of badge count the user has asked for that is, no badges, focused inbox only, etc.
-   - **server_type** - indicates the back-end server type allowing us to know if there is an issue with a particular server type
+   - **server_type** - indicates the back-end server type allowing us to know if there's an issue with a particular server type
    - **signature_setting** - indicates if the setting was applied to all account or an individual account
-   - **source** - indicates what is the source of notifications, if applicable, from settings or do not disturb setting
+   - **source** - indicates what is the source of notifications, if applicable, from settings or don't disturb setting
    - **swipe_setting** - indicates the details of, if applicable, swipe settings related to this action
      - **swipe_action** - indicates what the user was trying to do, that is, flag, delete, archive, it allows us to determine what action the user wanted and if the action failed or not.
      - **swipe_direction** - indicates which way the user set up the swipe to be, that is, left to right or right to left.
-This allows us to determine if there is a problem with a particular swipe direction.
+This allows us to determine if there's a problem with a particular swipe direction.
    - **temperature_unit_setting** -  the selected temperature unit to be used for weather
    - **theme_color_setting** - the custom app theme color selected by the user
    - **ui_mode_setting** - the selected UI mode (dark, light, system default, low battery etc.)